rails/rails/README.md

 ### The Crazy Features

-The examples above are fairly simple and other libraries match or come close to matching the expressiveness of Arel (e.g., `Sequel` in Ruby).
+The examples above are fairly simple and other libraries match or come close to matching the expressiveness of Arel (e.g. `Sequel` in Ruby).

 #### Inline math operations